-Using Peacocks and Peacock Feathers in your Wedding Motif and Theme (with pictures)
+Using Peacocks and Peacock Feathers in Your Wedding Motif and Theme

 In the final days before my wedding, I watched so many television shows about weddings and wedding planning.
 My husband and I already had a solid idea of what we liked, disliked, and planned on doing in our own wedding.
 I enjoyed watching these shows to see what different ideas and tastes other brides had.
 I hope my ideas and pictures will help inspire you in your own wedding planning.